Ajapnyak District: Overview

 As of 2016, the population of the district is around 109,100.

 History

 Demographics

-As of the 2011 census, the district had a population of 108,282 (10.21% of Yerevan city population).
-According to the 2016 official estimate, the population of the district is around 109,100 (ranked 7th among the Yerevan districts).
+As of the 2022 census, the district had a population of 111,508, which is 10.27% of Yerevan city population and ranked 7th among the Yerevan districts.
 Ajapnyak is mainly populated by Armenians who belong to the Armenian Apostolic Church.
 However, as of 2017, the district does not have any church building within its borders.

 Culture

-Ajapnyak is home to Michael Mirzoyan Music School opened in 1957, Aavet Gabrielyan Art School opened in 1971, Maratuk Cultural Centre for Ethnographic Song and Dance opened in 1983, Anahit Tsitsikyan Music School opened in 1987, Zartonk Children's Aesthetic Education Centre opened in 1995, and Ajapnyak Aesthetic Education Centre opened in 2001.
+Ajapnyak is home to Mikayel Mirzoyan Music School opened in 1957, Avet Gabrielyan Art School opened in 1971, Maratuk Cultural Centre for Ethnographic Song and Dance opened in 1983, Anahit Tsitsikyan Music School opened in 1987, Zartonk Children's Aesthetic Education Centre opened in 1995, and Ajapnyak Aesthetic Education Centre opened in 2001.

 Transportation

 Being located on the right bank of the Hrazdan river, the district secures its connection with central Yerevan through the Great Bridge of Hrazdan.
 Ajapnyak is served by a public transport network of buses and trolleybuses.